department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/mvp/UAT/onsite-notifications-UAT-go-no-go.md

 ---

-**Liz: Are the research plan and conversation guide for UAT complete?**
+**Liz or Angela: Are the research plan and conversation guide for UAT complete?**
 - Answer:

-**Liz: Are you prepared to run UAT sessions as early as this week from now?**
+**Liz or Angela: Are you prepared to run UAT sessions as early as this week from now?**
 - Answer:

-**Taylor and Liz: Are all launch-blocking accessibility issues fixed?**
+**Taylor and Liz or Angela: Are all launch-blocking accessibility issues fixed?**
 - Answer:

 **All: Have we reviewed the feature in staging and confirmed that it works as expected?**